hibridon/hibridon/Batch-mode-and-background-execution.md

 Where `hib_xx` is the name of your executable code, and the file  `runner.log`  will contain a log of the execution.

+⚠️ Note that using the `-c runner.com` option automatically sets Hibridon in BATCH mode.

 ------------------------------